 How to Answer “How Do You Handle Stress?”

 To answer this question successfully, you'll want to provide specific examples of how you've handled stress well in the past.
 You might also provide examples of times when pressure actually made you work more productively.

-For example, if you say you get stressed when you're given multiple projects, and you know the job will require you to juggle many assignments at once, you’ll look unfit for the position.
+Be careful how you respond.
+If you say you get stressed when you're given multiple projects, and you know the job will require you to juggle many assignments at once, you’ll look like you're not a good fit for the position.

-You might even consider mentioning how a little stress can be a helpful motivator for you.
-You can provide an example of a time the stress of a difficult project helped you be a more creative and productive worker.
+Consider mentioning how a little stress can be a helpful motivator for you.
+Try to provide an example of a time when the stress of a difficult project helped you be a more creative and productive worker.

 Examples of the Best Answers